 Question 6.
-Which mode of transportation
+Which mode of transportation do you use most often?

 Question 7.
 How safe do you generally feel when you travel around Berkshire County?(In terms of stress, discomfort, or feeling at risk while traveling Berkshire roads)

 Question 8.
 Do you observe most people in your community following the rules of the road?